 Narrative therapy exercises are based on the therapeutic theory.
-It is developed by David Epston and Michael White in the 1980s.
+It was developed by David Epston and Michael White in the 1980s.

-This theory is based on the proposition that individuals have several interacting dominant story in depth contributing to a sense of sexual identity and expression.
+This theory is based on the proposition that individuals have several interacting dominant stories in depth, contributing to a sense of sexual identity and expression.

-Deconstruction is the process of people practice externalization.
+Deconstruction is the process of people’s narrative practice of externalization.

-The Narrative therapy specialist aims to provide a more positive outlook toward a specific event.
+The specialist aims to provide a more positive outlook toward a specific event.

-Like any clinical therapy, narrative forms also require the counselor and the client’s equal and active participation.
+Like any clinical therapy, narrative therapy forms also require the counseling expert and the client’s equal and active participation.

-Meanwhile, it can be counterproductive if clients are not willing to share their personal experiences in their own life.
+Meanwhile, it can be counterproductive if clients are not willing to share their personal experiences in their own lives during the narrative therapy.

-This form of narrative therapy technique relies heavily on the patient to identify alternative stories.
+This narrative therapy technique relies heavily on the patient to identify alternative stories.

 Without it, this treatment might fail.